Design and Construction within Turnkey Delivery

 Leveraging Private Sector Expertise Frees Agency to Focus on End-Product Goals

-Turnkey delivery does not remove the Agency from the equation; they are present throughout the Design-Build process, attend all design and construction meetings, and exercise a large degree of control over the direction of the project.
+Turnkey delivery does not remove the Agency from the equation; they are present throughout the design-build process, attend all design and construction meetings, and exercise a large degree of control over the direction of the project.
 While profoundly involved throughout the entire process, the Agency’s time is leveraged by the expertise of the development team for greater efficiency.
 With the aid of the development team, the Agency avoids the minutia of the process while maintaining focus on their end-product goals.
-Design approval is verified through a design review process, where the Agency has the opportunity to review and approve the design packages created by the Design-Build team.
-During construction, the Agency can retain 3rd party inspectors and commissioning agents to independently verify that the Design-Build team is meeting all the requirements of the agreement.
-In this way, the Agency can maintain laser focus on meeting all of the objectives of the project end-users.
+Design approval is verified through a design review process, where the Agency has the opportunity to review and approve the design packages created by the design-build team.
+During construction, the Agency can retain third party inspectors and commissioning agents to independently verify that the design-build team is meeting all the requirements of the agreement.
+In this way, the Agency can maintain laser focused on meeting all of the objectives of the project end-users.